Rick10119/An-Incentive-Compatible-Frequency-Regulation-Market/README.md

 This project implements a market clearing and resource allocation system for frequency regulation services in power systems.
 It includes optimization models for market clearing and resource allocation, with support for various types of resources including renewable energy, energy storage, and electric vehicles.

+Citation: H. Zhou, Q. Shao, X. Zhu, S. Liu, X. Liu and R. Lyu, "An Incentive-Compatible Frequency Regulation Market for Flexible Resources in Microgrid," in IEEE Access, vol. 11, pp. 18983-18994, 2023, doi: 10.1109/ACCESS.2023.3248219.

 ## Project Structure

 The main components of the system are:

+### New Mechanism
 - `new_main.m`: Main script that orchestrates the market clearing and resource allocation process
 - `new_clear.m`: Implements the market clearing optimization model
 - `new_allocate.m`: Handles resource allocation optimization
 - `new_bid.m`: Manages bidding strategies and cost calculations
+- `calculate_cost.m`: Calculates costs for the new mechanism

+### Current Mechanism (for comparison)
+- `current_main.m`: Main script for the current market mechanism
+- `current_clear.m`: Market clearing optimization for the current mechanism
+- `current_bid.m`: Bidding strategies for the current mechanism
+- `calculate_cost_current.m`: Cost calculation for the current mechanism

 ## Resource Types